 - a.
 All pieces in a mailing must be of the same processing category. - Each mailing must contain at least 200 pieces or 50 pounds of pieces.
 See 3.6, Residual Volume Requirement, for volume requirement eligibility unique to Presorted Standard price mailings.
 Other volume standards also can apply, based on the price claimed. - c.
-All pieces in an automation mailing must be eligible for an automation price. - d.
+All pieces in an automation mailing must be eligible for an automation price.
+Separate automation and Presorted price mailings of flats that are reported on the same postage statement must be cosacked under 705.9.0, Combining Bundles of Automation and Nonautomation Flats in Trays and Sacks.
+Separate automation, Presorted, and Enhanced Carrier Route mailings of flats may be co-containerized under 705. - d.
 All pieces in a mailing must be sorted together and marked under the standards for the price claimed. - e.
-Each piece must bear the addressee's name and delivery address, including the correct ZIP Code or ZIP+4 code (see 3.8.1), unless an alternative addressing format is used subject to 602.3.0.
-Detached address labels may be used subject to 602.4.0. - f.
-Postage must be paid under 244.1.0 through 244.3.0 with precanceled stamps, meter stamps, or permit imprint. - g.
+Each mailpiece must bear the addressee's name and delivery address, including the correct ZIP Code or ZIP+4 code, except as allowed when using alternative addressing formats under 602.3.0 or detached address labels under 602.4.0.
+Format and position the delivery address according to 302.2.0. - f.
+Postage must be paid under 344.1.0 through 344.3.0 in Postage Payment and Documentation with precanceled stamps, meter stamps, or permit imprint. - g.
 A postage statement, completed and signed by the mailer, using the correct USPS form or an approved facsimile, must be submitted with each mailing.
-In addition, mailings must be documented under 244.4.2, Basic Documentation Standards, and the standards for the price claimed. - h.
-Each piece must meet the standards for any other price or discount claimed. - Any POSTNET barcode on a mailpiece must be correct for the delivery address and meet the standards in 202.5.0, Barcode Placement, 708.3.0, Coding Accuracy Support System (CASS), and 708.4.0, Standards for POSTNET and Intelligent Mail Barcodes. - j.
+In addition, mailings must be documented under 344.4.2 and the standards for the price claimed. - h.
+Each piece must meet the standards for any other price or discount claimed. - Any POSTNET barcode on a mailpiece must be correct for the delivery address and meet the standards in 302.5.0, Barcode Placement, 708.4.0, Standards for POSTNET and Intelligent Mail Barcodes, and 708.3.0, Coding Accuracy Support System (CASS).

 Mailings must be deposited at a business mail entry unit of the Post Office where the postage permit or license is held and the annual mailing fee paid, unless deposit elsewhere is permitted by standard.